 SQL SQLite dialect

 The SQLite dialect may be used with any OGR datasource, like the OGR SQL dialect.
-It is available through the GDALDataset::ExecuteSQL() method by specifying the pszDialect to "SQLITE".
-For the ogrinfo or ogr2ogr utility, you must specify the "-dialect SQLITE" option.
+The SQLite dialect can be requested with the SQLite string passed as the dialect parameter of GDALDataset::ExecuteSQL(), or with the -dialect option of the ogrinfo or ogr2ogr utilities.

 This is mainly aimed to execute SELECT statements, but, for datasources that support update, INSERT/UPDATE/DELETE statements can also be run.
 GDAL is internally using the Virtual Table Mechanism of SQLite and therefore operations like ALTER TABLE are not supported.
 For executing ALTER TABLE or DROP TABLE use OGR SQL dialect